Tom Constanten: Philosophy

 In 2002, Tom Constanten stated in an interview:

 Personal life

-Constanten currently resides in Charlotte, North Carolina.
+Constanten currently resides in Oakland area.
 In 2012, he recovered from a heart attack.
 On August 16, 2016, Constanten reported on Facebook that he was in the hospital with a broken neck, after slipping and falling on wet cement on August 10, while walking to the post office from his car in a heavy rain.

+As of August, 2025, there is a gofundme titled "Stand with Greg Martens to Support Tom Constanten", which was set up to help Constanten with medical bills.